jakub-jedrusiak/mtscr/README.md

 This package also includes a function to quickly calculate the mean score and the top-X scores.
 You can do that through `top_socring()`.
-This function accepts preety much the same arguments as `mtscr()`, but it returns a data frame with scores instead of a model.
+This function accepts pretty much the same arguments as `mtscr()`, but it returns a data frame with scores instead of a model.
 It also calculates a simple mean by default.